-LLCs and other companies need multiple things to get started, including Articles of Organization, business plans, and more.
-But one thing that some new businesses forget to consider is a registered agent: a professional who handles all official government and legal correspondent for your business.
+Georgia LLCs and other companies need multiple things to get started, including Articles of Organization, business plans, and more.
+But one thing that some new businesses forget to consider is a registered agent.
+A registered agent handles all official government and legal correspondents for your business.

 Let's break down what a registered agent is and the value they can provide to your company.

-When an LLC or another business entity is established, they need a registered agent: a . third party agent who lives (or who at least has a physical address) in the same state in which the business entity is being created.
+When an LLC or another business entity is established, they need a registered agent.
+A registered agent lives (or at least has a physical address) in the same state in which the business entity is being created.

 A registered agent is an official officer who is the designated point of contact for the company for any legal documents, official government correspondence, tax forms, and more.